laviniaeleanor/studentEvaluationApp/README.md

 # Student Evaluation App

->For the final assignment at [Codaisseur](https://codaisseur.com) we had to make an application that allowed teachers to evaluation students.
-To complete this task we had 4 days and it was an individual project.
+>For the final assignment at [Codaisseur](https://codaisseur.com) we had to make an application that allowed teachers to evaluate students.To complete this task we had 4 days and it was an individual project.
+For my project I built a Student Evaluation tool for Codaisseur teachers, based on the style of the company.

 ![alt text](https://github.com/laviniaeleanor/studentEvaluationApp/raw/master/ezgif.com-crop.gif "Gif")

-For my final individual assignment with Codassieur Academy I built a Student Evaluation tool for Codaisseur teachers, based on the style of the company.
+# Features

 This application allows the teacher to do the following:
 ___

 * Add a class